What Does the Bible Say About Depression? – Find Real Solutions for Your Life

 How can the enemy influence our thoughts?

 I don’t want to get too technical, but I do want to explain how evil spirits from Satan’s kingdom can influence our thoughts.
 Science has been able to identify four different brainwaves based on their various wavelengths.
 Each of them represents a different state of brain activity and engagement.
+There are alpha, beta, theta, and delta brainwaves.

 Today we want to look at the Theta brainwaves.
 This is the brainwave that bridges the gap between your spirit and your mind.